vaha-b/Python-projects/readme.md

 About hyperskill:

-- Hyperskill is JetBrains Academy's paid educational platform for future professionals with the opportunity to learn theory and practice by programming their own working applications.
+- Hyperskill is a JetBrains Academy's paid educational platform for future professionals with the opportunity to learn theory and practice by programming their own working applications.

 - While most of the learning is happening online on hyperskill.org, some parts of the service are accessible only via JetBrains IDEs.